an interview with Bethany Ford of Illahe Vineyards

 CM: “Illahe” is such an intriguing name!
 What does it mean?
 Where does it come from?

-BF: Illahe [Ill-Uh-Hee] means “earth” or “place” or “soil” in Chinook jargon.
-The Chinooks were a tribe in this area and they didn’t have a language, so that’s why they call it jargon.
+BF: Illahe [Ill-Uh-Hee] means “earth” or “place” or “soil” in Chinook Jargon.
 To us, it seemed like Northwest for terroir.
 We wanted a meaningful name that was geographical to the area, instead of just naming the winery after us.

 CM: How did Illahe get its start?